 If you have pain in your ear, for example, do not assume that you have an ear infection.
 Let your physician evaluate your symptoms and deliver a diagnosis.

 6. Be Specific about Your Symptoms

 It is important to describe your symptoms in detail.
 If you suffer pain in the abdomen, for example, then tell your doctor if it is sharp, dull or shooting.
 Does it go away quickly?
 Does it occur when eating?
 The more information you provide, the more likely you will receive the right diagnosis.

 7. Know What to Expect after the Diagnosis

 Ask your doctor what you should expect from your diagnosis.
 For example, you should recover within a week from a chest infection, but if you notice neck pain or a high fever, then the diagnosis may not be correct.
 You should know what to expect.

 8. Ask Questions

 Do not hesitate to ask questions.
 In particular, you must ask the specialist which information or documents he or she needs to make the correct diagnosis.
 Be involved in the process and question every step of it.

-If you were the victim of a health-care worker’s negligence in Louisiana, contact the Bowling Law Firm.
+If you were the victim of a health-care worker’s negligence in Louisiana, contact the The Bowling Christiansen Law Firm.
 David A. Bowling is a New Orleans medical malpractice lawyer who can help you navigate an unpredictable justice system.
-The Bowling Law Firm is an AV-rated* law Firm under Martindale-Hubbell’s peer review rating system.
+The Bowling Christiansen Law Firm is an AV-rated* law Firm under Martindale-Hubbell’s peer review rating system.
 Call (504) 586-5200 to schedule a consultation.